sharpliner/sharpliner/docs/AzureDevOps/DefinitionReference.md

 - `StepTemplateDefinition`
 - `VariableTemplateDefinition`

-Additionally, Sharpliner allows to define a type for the template parameters so that usage of your own template is compile-time type-safe.
+Additionally, Sharpliner allows you to define a type for the template parameters so that usage of your own template is compile-time type-safe.
 In such case, you inherit from the generic versions of these classes:

 - `StageTemplateDefinition<TParameters>`